Berg that turned out great! I know I got a couple preview pictures but they definitely didn't do it justice. Congratulations on the new boat!

 Eric - sub is up firing.
 Down firing would have conflicted with ballast hose and steering cable since the sub sits so far back in.
 I basically lost no leg room.
 Goal was to have it completely concealed.

-Never thought I'd be saying this but I've had to turn it down numerous times for too much bass.Old enough to know better, young enough to do it anyway.
+Never thought I'd be saying this but I've had to turn it down numerous times for too much bass.At the time it seemed like a good idea...

 07-14-2013, 03:49 AM #67Junior Member